Reducing Nursing Home Residents Hospitalizations

 A second phase of the initiative was launched on Aug.
 27 and provides an additional funding incentive to encourage participating organizations to treat patients in-house in the long-term care facility rather than in a hospital.
 The new funding model will fund higher-intensity treatment services in nursing home facilities.
 This will hopefully allow conditions to be treated more effectively, more quickly and more economically.

-If your loved one has suffered abuse or neglect in a nursing home or assisted living facility, contact the law firm of Pitman, Kalkhoff, Sicula & Dentice, S.C.
+If your loved one has suffered abuse or neglect in a nursing home or assisted living facility, contact a personal injury lawyer at PKSD.
 Our nursing home abuse lawyers are dedicated to seeking justice for the injured.

 Call 877-877-2228 for a free review of your case.